kingzamzon/docs/docs/sdk/serverless-signing/conditional-signing.md

 # Conditional Signing

 ## Overview
-Lit Actions inherit the powerful condition checking that Lit Protocol utilizes for Access Control.
-This means that you can easily check any on-chain condition inside a Lit Action, which can be useful for generating proofs.
+Lit Actions inherit the powerful condition checking ability that Lit Protocol utilizes for [access control](../access-control/intro).
+You can easily check on or off-chain conditions inside of Lit Actions to generate proofs and condition-based transaction automations

 The below example will check if the user has at least 1 Wei on Ethereum, only returning a signature if they do.